nmshd/documentation/_docs_operate/connector-cli-operations.md

 #### Initialization Command

 The `init` command can be used to initialize the Identity deletion of the underlying Identity of the Connector.
-If the Identity deletion is initialized successfully, a log entry will indicate that the Identity deletion process has started.
+If the Identity deletion was initialized successfully, a log entry will indicate that the Identity deletion process has started.
 Consequently, the Identity will be deleted after the grace period ends unless the Identity deletion process is [cancelled](#cancellation-command) by the Identity by then.
 Checking the [status](#status-command) of the Identity displays the end of the grace period.
 The grace period is usually two weeks.